 The Victorian Doctors Health Program (VDHP) is a free, confidential service for doctors and medical students who have health concerns such as stress, mental health problems, substance use problems, or any other health issues.

-The Victorian Doctors Health Program (VDHP) and Tasmanian Doctors Health Program (TDHP) is a free, confidential service for all doctors and medical students who have health concerns such as stress, mental health problems, substance use problems, or any other health issues.
+The Victorian Doctors Health Program (also providing services to practitioners in Tasmania) is a free, confidential service for all doctors and medical students who have concerns about their well being such as stress, mental health problems, substance use problems, or any other health issues.

 Sensitive to the needs of doctors and medical students, we are a non-judgmental service dedicated to improving the health and well being of those within the profession.